-Jolly sewing workshop with Envision charity at Museum of London
+Jolly sewing workshop with Envision charity students at Museum of London

 Bags of fabric and fun!
 Everyone got involved…